d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 It is the expected value of the loss for a distribution over labels.
 This loss is called the *cross-entropy loss* and it is one of the most commonly used losses for classification problems.
-We can demystify the name by introducing the basics of information theory.
+We can demystify the name by introducing just the basics of information theory.
+If you wish to understand more details of information theory, you may further refer to the [online appendix on information theory](https://d2l.ai/chapter_appendix-mathematics-for-deep-learning/information-theory.html).

 ## Information Theory Basics